 While the application process for an international student or exchange visitor visa can be confusing, hundreds of thousands of students are able to meet the requirements for a visa each year.
-Last year, 534,298 F-1 student visas were issued!

-After a college, university, or English language school has accepted you for admission to full-time study, the school will send you a document called an I-20 form, which is the application for an F-1 visa.
+After a college, university, or English language school has accepted you for admission to full-time study, the school will send you a document called an I-20 form, which is the application for an F-1 student visa.

 If you will be an Exchange Visitor, the organization or U.S. Government agency that is sponsoring you will send you a DS-2019 form, which is the application for a J-1 visa.

 You can visit the website of the United States Embassy or Consulate in your country at usembassy.gov.
 Go to Homeland Security to read about visas and the correct procedure currently in place for Nonimmigrant Visas.